23-Day Lower San Juan River, Cross-Cultural Service,

 Deer Hill Provides:

 Personal gear (sleeping bags, pads, etc.) and clothing items (e.g. rain gear and fleece) is not included.
-These items may be rented from the Deer Hill outfitting store at the beginning of the program.
-Any rental or purchase items needed, will be covered by Aloha Foundation.
-Below you will find a program specific packing list with a list of required and optional personal gear to pack.
+These items may be rented from the Deer Hill outfitting store at a very reasonable cost.
+We will provide you with the price list for rental items along with a list of required and optional personal gear to pack.

 On the river and at the service site, you will be camping in 3-4 person, single-gender tents.
 In the mountains, you will be sleeping under mountain tarps (see photos above).
 Deer Hill provides healthy and balanced meals and can accommodate a wide variety of dietary needs and preferences.